umamimolecule/azure-durablefunctions-management/README.md

 What you'll need:
  - Visual Studio (For this tutorial I'm using VS 2019)
  - Postman or a similar tool to issue GET and POST requests.
-[Here is a Postman collection](tools/DurableFunctions%20Instance%20Management.postman_collection.json) you may find useful.
+[Here is a Postman collection](tools/DurableFunctions%20Instance%20Management.postman_collection.json) you may find useful as it contains all of the endpoints with the query parameters set up.

 ### 1. Create a new Azure Functions project